Alaskanwildman/DataScienceFundProjVernonn/README.md

 # Hidden correlations in Steam Game reviews
- Steam is an online platform that many people use to purchase video games.
+ Steam is an online platform that many people use to purchase video games. <br>
- Users can leave reviews on games so that other users can make informed purchases.
+ Users can leave reviews on games so that other users can make informed purchases.<br>
  I have 3 questions that I will use the metrics of said reviews to answer

 ## Questions